Boarding School (2018 film): Plot

-Jacob Rathbone is a 12-year-old boy with a fear of the dark who lives with his stepfather, Davis and his mother, Isabel, who is frustrated with her son’s frequent night terrors.
-After being discovered dancing while dressed in his late grandmother’s dress and being suspended from his school (after being bullied for his obsession with his late grandmother), Jacob is sent away to a boarding school in the wilderness governed by the eccentric couple, Dr. and Mrs. Sherman.
-He meets his classmates: twins Lenny and Calvin, and social outcasts like disfigured burn survivor Phil, Tourette's sufferer Frederic, autistic Elwood Ramsay, and manipulative Christine Holcomb, the daughter of Davis’ boss, Mr. Holcomb (whom Jacob met on one evening when he and his parents had dinner with her family).
-Their classes are administered under Dr. Sherman’s strict regime that consists of a Bible Studies curriculum and corporal punishments.
+Jacob Rathbone is a 12-year-old boy with a fear of the dark who lives with his stepfather, Davis, and his mother, Isabel, who is frustrated with her son's frequent night terrors.
+After being discovered dancing while dressed in his late grandmother's dress and being suspended from his school (after being bullied for his obsession with his late grandmother), Jacob is sent away to a boarding school in the wilderness governed by the eccentric couple, Dr. and Mrs. Sherman.

+Jacob meets his classmates: twins Lenny and Calvin, and social outcasts like burn survivor Phil, Tourette's sufferer Frederic, autistic Elwood Ramsay, and manipulative Christine Holcomb, the daughter of Davis' boss, Mr. Holcomb (whom Jacob met on one evening when he and his parents had dinner with her family).
+Their classes are administered under Dr. Sherman's strict regime that consists of Bible studies sessions and corporal punishments.

 Not long after, Frederic is discovered dead half-naked in the bathroom in apparent suicide by hanging.
 Christine uses this opportunity to flee the school with Jacob, only to be caught and brought back.
-Dr. Sherman reveals that Christine was sent there as a result of having murdered her older brother, Timothy, and driving her mother to commit suicide over the tragedy.
-Christine lures Jacob to her room, where she confesses to talking Frederic into trying out autoerotic asphyxiation and pushing him to death to divert everybody’s attention so she could escape.
-She blackmails Jacob into dancing with her, during which she attempts to stab him with a pair of scissors but is overpowered by him.
-In a display of her masochistic tendencies, she professes her love for him and claims she wanted to provoke Jacob into beating her up.
+Dr. Sherman reveals that Christine was sent there as a result of having murdered her older brother, Timothy, and driving her mother to commit suicide.
+Christine lures Jacob to her room, where she confesses to talking Frederic into trying out autoerotic asphyxiation and pushing him to death to cause a distraction to escape.
+She blackmails Jacob into dancing with her, during which she attempts to stab him with a pair of scissors but he overpowers her.
+In a display of masochistic tendencies, she professes her love for him and claims she wanted to provoke Jacob into beating her up.